shubhangist/android-mobile-engage-sample-app/README.md

-# Mobile Engage Sample Applicationswapnil
+# Mobile Engage Sample Application shubhangi

 This repository contains our sample application.
 Before checking out the SampleApp it is advised to read through the documentation which you can find below.